 For related reasons, the attribution state capitalist, sometimes used on the left, also seems misleading when applied to China, because the notion of a currency-issuing government appropriating surplus value – as opposed to a physical surplus – and functioning as a capitalist does not make much sense.
 So long as the Chinese government remains capable of enforcing taxes and other obligations denominated in its currency, it will always be able to command resources and control or direct production if it so chooses.
 Surplus value, to a currency issuer, is meaningless.
 A physical surplus is of course created in production.
 But this is true of any society that has developed economically beyond the level of merely meeting physical subsistence requirements.
 The creation of a physical surplus does not make a society capitalist.

 It may be that China is socialist, just not in a way that some western socialists would embrace.
-Just as the capitalism of the US, UK or client states like Australia falls well short of the capitalism of Scandinavian countries when viewed in terms of quality of life for the majority of citizens, it is likely that the socialism of China, for all its achievements, falls well short of what socialism can be.
+Just as the capitalism of the US, UK or client states like Australia falls short of the capitalism of Scandinavian countries when viewed in terms of quality of life for the majority of citizens, it may be that the socialism of China, for all its achievements, falls short of what socialism can be.